 Few things can make you appreciate the convenience of modern living like losing power.
 With the severe winter weather expected to hit much of the East coast this week, losing power – and subsequently, heat -- may be a very real concern.

 If you or a loved one is dealing with heat loss, know that you’re likely in good shape to generate heat during a power outage if you have a wood-burning stove or insert and plenty of cord wood on hand.
 If that’s not the case, consider a battery backup for your pellet stove or insert to ensure that your family stays safe and warm this winter.

-, which like all Harman pellet units offers a battery backup system as an accessory.
-Consult the owner’s manual to determine battery requirements.
+Pellet stoves and inserts require electricity to light the flame, and many models are available with battery backup systems.
+An example is the Harman XXV-TC, which like all Harman pellet units offers a battery backup system as an accessory.
+This SureFire Battery Backup requires a 12 Volt deep cycle battery.
+Consult the owner’s manual for further requirements.
 Also, keep in mind that power outages can cause power surges that can damage circuit boards and motors.
 For this reason, it’s a good idea to unplug your pellet stove during a storm when it’s not in use, or plug it into a surge protector.

 Remember that fireplaces and stoves make fire heat, so be sure no flammable objects are near them, and please keep children a safe distance away.

 If your hearth appliance has been exposed to water in any level, please contact your local dealer.
 For your safety, Hearth & Home Technologies products that have been partially or completely exposed to water, whether by flood, hurricane or leaks should not be used.
 Click here for warranty information.